tylertrussell/aetycoon/docs_src/docgen-api/catnado.properties.key_property.md

 ###`KeyProperty`

-A property that stores a key without automatically dereferencing it or requiring a dependency between model classes.
+Property that stores a key without automatically dereferencing it.

-  `db.ReferenceProperty` performs a datastore RPC when it is accessed, which can lead to unforeseen performance problems.
+  Note that the default alternative, `db.ReferenceProperty`, performs a datastore RPC when it is accessed, which can lead to hidden performance problems.

   Furthermore, it needs to have the Kind specified when it is declared, which creates a code dependency between models that can be undesirable.